ionic-team/capacitor-site/blog/integrating-capacitorjs-plugins-with-nuxtjs.md

 const coordinates = await this.$CapacitorGeolocation.getCurrentPosition();
 ```

 Since the method itself is asynchronous, we can use the `async/await` syntax and grab the coordinates.
-Let's break down the structure of this method call.
-First we have `this` which references our NuxtJS application.
+Let's break down the structure of this method call: First we have `this` which references our NuxtJS application.
 Next, we reference the injected CapacitorJS Geolcation plugin by the name we provided, `$CapacitorGeolocation`.
 From there, we have full access to any of the CapacitorJS Geolocation plugin's methods that have been documented!
 In this example we call the `getCurrentPosition()` method which returns the coordinates of the current user.

 By structuring the plugins this way, we can use either SPA/SSR build methods and have access to the CapacitorJS plugins from anywhere within the application.
 If you want to learn more aobut how to build an API along with your own Web + Mobile Applications, we have [a book available](https://serversideup.net/ultimate-guide-to-building-apis-and-spas-with-laravel-and-vuejs/).
 In this book we go through the entire process of centralizing front end codebases and developing your own API with secure authentication practices.
 The book uses Laravel PHP for the API and NuxtJS + CapacitorJS for the frontend.
 You will learn how to build an app called ROAST which is available on the [web](https://roastandbrew.coffee/), [iOS App Store](https://apps.apple.com/us/app/roast-brew-coffee/id1510419686) and [Android App Store](https://play.google.com/store/apps/details?id=coffee.roastandbrew.mobile) and browse the source code behind it.